‘The Holy Spirit reminds us that something needs our attention’ Ross-Allam says during the most recent ‘Leading Theologically’ broadcast

 As for possible next steps people can take, Ross-Allam said, “If there’s guilt and there’s shame, then deal with it.
 And if there’s acknowledgments to be made, then make the acknowledgments.
 But don’t make the presumption that God is not trying to inspire you to make something a part of the work that you do with other people within the context of the assumption that it can get done.”

-Rooted and grounded in the power and love of the Holy Spirit, Ross-Allam spoke with a servant leader’s heart and a posture that allows all of us to be willing participants in this work.
-His sending prayer proved to be yet another invitation of hopefulness: “Gracious God, we thank you so much for creating us with the capacity to receive from you all of the love and the grace and the creativity that is flowing out from you, and in your infinite goodness and in your infinite love, and in your infinite wisdom.
+Ross-Allam’s posture sending prayer proved to be yet another invitation of hopefulness: “Gracious God, we thank you so much for creating us with the capacity to receive from you all of the love and the grace and the creativity that is flowing out from you, and in your infinite goodness and in your infinite love, and in your infinite wisdom.
 We pray that we will have the creativity and the courage and the compassion and the energy to make this world a place that shows the evidence of your reality everywhere that we go, in our lifetimes and beyond.
-In Christ’s name we pray, amen.”
+In Christ’s name we pray.
+Amen.”

 The Rev. Anthony Jermaine Ross-Allam will be leading a workshop on reparations at the Matthew 25 Summit in Atlanta Jan.
 16–18, 2024.
 Learn more and register here.